 84 percent of need met for undergraduate students

-79 percent of aid for undergraduates is scholarships and grants
+82 percent of aid for undergraduates is in the form of scholarships and grants

 What types of aid are available?

-There are three main types of financial aid you might qualify to receive.
-Your first-year financial aid package may combine all of these items to help you cover the cost of your education.
+There are three main types of financial aid available.
+Your first-year financial aid offer may combine all of these items to help you cover the cost of your education.

 You're automatically considered for merit scholarships during the admission process—no need to apply for financial aid to be considered.
-81% of admitted students receive a merit scholarship.
 This money doesn't have to be repaid.

 There are a variety of federal, state and university grants that are awarded based on financial need.
 This is also money that doesn't have to be repaid.

 Loans - Up to $5,500